-- (a) The aerodrome operator should designate the personnel responsible for carrying out movement area inspections. - (b) The aerodrome operator should ensure that all vehicles on the manoeuvring area are in radio contact with the appropriate Aair Ttraffic Services either directly or through an escort. - In order to prevent runway incursions, the aerodrome operator should have procedures in place, which have been coordinated with the air traffic services unit, for conducting runway inspections, including direction of runway inspection, communication procedures, actions in case of radio communication or transponder failure or vehicle brake down breakdown, stop bars crossing, including in cases of stop bar unserviceability, runway crossings, etc. Runway inspections should be conducted in the opposite direction to that being used for landing or taking off and without interruption of the inspection, unless it is operationally impossible.
-The inspection procedures should also cater for the temporary suspension of runway operations to allow a full runway inspection to be carried out without interruption, and should address the need to effectively inspect unidirectional lights. - (d) The aerodrome operator should ensure that personnel conducting movement area inspections receive training in, at least, the following areas: - (1) aerodrome familiarisation, including aerodrome markings, signs, and lighting; - (2) Aerodrome Manual; - (3) Aerodrome Emergency Plan; - (4) Notice to Airmen (NOTAM) notification initiation procedures;
+- (a) The aerodrome operator should designate the personnel responsible for carrying out movement area inspections. - (b) The aerodrome operator should ensure that all vehicles on the manoeuvring area are in radio contact with the appropriate Aair I raffic Sservices either directly or through an escort. - (c) In order to prevent runway incursions, the aerodrome operator should have procedures in place, which have been coordinated with the air traffic services unit, for conducting runway inspections, including direction of runway inspection, communication procedures, actions in case of radio communication or transponder failure or vehicle brake down breakdown, stop bars crossing, including in cases of stop bar unserviceability, runway crossings, etc. Runway inspections should be conducted in the opposite direction to that being used for landing or taking off and without interruption, unless it is operationally impossible.
+The inspection procedures should also cater for the temporary suspension of runway operations to allow a full runway inspection to be carried out without interruption, and should address the need to effectively inspect unidirectional lights.

-- (5) aerodrome driving rules; - (6) procedures of for radiotelephony, phraseology and ICAO phonetic alphabet; - (7) aerodrome inspection procedures and techniques; and - (8) procedures for reporting inspection results and observations; - (9) air traffic services procedures on the movement area; and - (10) low-visibility procedures. - (e) Personnel conducting runway surface condition assessments, in addition to the training specified in point (d) above, should receive training in, at least, the following areas: - (1) procedures for completion/initiation of RCR; - (2) type of runway contaminants and reporting; - (3) assessment and reporting of runway surface friction characteristics; - (4) use, calibration and maintenance of runway friction measurement device, where applicable; - (5) awareness of uncertainties related to point (4) above; and - (6) awareness of the impact of runway surface condition assessment on aircraft performance.
+- (d) The aerodrome operator should ensure that personnel conducting movement area inspections receive training should be trained in, at least, the following areas: - (1) aerodrome familiarisation, including aerodrome markings, signs, and lighting; - (2) Aerodrome Manual; - (3) Aerodrome Emergency Plan; - (4) Notice to Airmen (NOTAM) notification initiation procedures; - (5) aerodrome driving rules; - (6) procedures of for radiotelephony, phraseology and ICAO phonetic alphabet; - (7) aerodrome inspection procedures and techniques; and - (8) procedures for reporting inspection results and observations; - (9) air traffic services procedures on the movement area; and - (10) low-visibility procedures. - (e) Personnel conducting runway surface condition assessments, in addition to the training specified in point (d) above, should be trained in, at least, the following areas: - (1) procedures for completion/initiation of RCR; - (2) type of runway contaminants and reporting; - (3) assessment and reporting of runway surface friction characteristics; - use, calibration and maintenance of runway friction measurement device, where applicable; - (5) awareness of uncertainties related to point (4) above; and - (6) awareness of the impact of runway surface condition assessment on aircraft performance. - (f) Following the successful completion of the theoretical training, the practical part of the training to be provided should take into account the individual needs of the trainees, and should include the practical application of the theoretical training.
+After the completion of the practical training, a competency assessment should take place (see AMC1 ADR.OR.D.017(e)).